 Movie work gave David extra space to operate.
 His smooth pick-up technique and the volume of subsequent beddings impressed the film production company’s chief publicist, Euan Lloyd: “He’d invite them to a lunch, perfectly respectable, and then suggest dinner and a dance.
 His build-up was astonishing and his conquests numerous.”

-While David was filming and philandering, he moved his family moved out of London to stay in the countryside, with Primmie’s parents.
+While David was filming and philandering, he moved his family out of London to stay in the countryside… with Primmie’s parents.
 Although long separated, the Rollos were both residing temporarily at Market Overton in Rutland, a place described in the press as “quite a hunting and social centre”.
-Which was why they were there.
+Which is why they were there.

 David did manage to fit in some socialising with Hjördis and the country-set, including a dance at his old sailing club at Bembridge on the Isle of Wight.
 The Nivens were joined there by Primmie’s maternal uncle, General Robert “Lucky” Laycock.

-(Time for an aside: Laycock was described in ‘Evelyn Waugh: A Life Revisited’ as “brave, charming and supremely well connected”.
+Time for an aside: Laycock was described in ‘Evelyn Waugh: A Life Revisited’ as “brave, charming and supremely well connected”.
 One very useful connection was David Niven, who used his influence in the early years of the war to rescue Uncle-in-law Bob from a dull staff-officer job in Cairo.
 Laycock ended up leading a commando group, and signed up David’s nemesis, the writer Evelyn Waugh.
-Waugh tactlessly described his new post as “a more melodramatic force than the Marines.”)
+Waugh described his new post as “a more melodramatic force than the Marines.”

 Moving to the country

 There’s no definite date (yet) for the Nivens’ move to Wilcot Manor.
 Probably around September 1950.
-What is definite is that Hjördis and the boys spent more time living there than David.
-In fact, Primmie’s brother reckoned that David may not have spent more than a few nights at the house.
+What is definite is that Hjördis and the boys spent more time living at the manor than David.
+In fact, Primmie’s brother reckoned that David may not have spent more than a few nights there.